ARIZONA ROOTS, HOMEGROWN LEADERSHIP

 Senator Yee proudly represented Arizona as a featured speaker on the stage during the 2016 Republican National Convention in Cleveland, Ohio.
 Additionally, the Republican National Committee named Senator Yee a "Rising Star" at the 2014 Winter Meeting in Washington, D.C. and she has been described by the RNC as a leader who will have "a tremendous impact on our party and who will play a major role in shaping our party's future."

 Kimberly Yee is a graduate of Pepperdine University where she earned a Bachelor’s Degree in Political Science and a Bachelor’s Degree in English.
 She also holds a Master’s Degree in Public Administration from Arizona State University's School of Public Affairs, and was the recipient of the honored Scholar-Citizen Award.
-Kimberly's graduate education in public administration prepared her for executive level leadership in the public sector and agency administration.
+Kimberly's graduate education in public administration prepared her for executive level leadership in the public sector, agency administration and analyzing public budgets.

 Recently, Senator Yee was selected as one of 25 outstanding elected women leaders from across the nation to join Governing Institute's 2018 Women in Government Leadership Class.
 In 2016, Senator Yee was named among the nation's "25 Most Influential Women in State Politics" by Congressional Quarterly's Roll Call, the leading media organization covering Congress.
 Senator Yee was also chosen among the nation's "Emerging Leaders" by GOPAC, the largest Republican state and local political training organization.
 She now serves on GOPAC 's Legislative Leaders Advisory Board.